Immigration crackdown stirs unease ahead of this weekend's Chicago Marathon

 DHS always heads the security effort at the Super Bowl, which is a bigger event.
 But Chicago has become a top target of the Trump administration, which has escalated immigration enforcement in the city through aggressive raids and tactics.
 Protesters at immigration facilities have been arrested, and President Donald Trump deployed the National Guard there to protect federal property and federal law enforcement, including ICE agents.

-The Chicago Marathon is one of the biggest in the U.S. each year and is a major tourism draw for the city.
-There were 52,150 finishers last year, of which 15,000 were international participants, according to race organizers, who didn't respond to requests for comment.
+The Chicago Marathon is a major tourism draw for the city and one of the biggest races in the U.S., with 52,150 finishers last year.
+There were 15,000-plus international participants in 2024, according to race organizers, who didn’t respond to requests for comment.
 Among foreign countries, Mexico was best represented, with 3,790 participants.
 It was followed by the U.K. (2,814), Canada (2,442) and Brazil (1,811).

 The course winds through 29 neighborhoods, and more than a million people line the streets to support the runners.

-Note: This story was first published on Oct.
-10, 2025.
-It was updated on Oct.
-14, 2025, to correct that an ICE spokesperson did not say that rumors of ICE agents at the marathon were false.
-The spokesperson said ICE does not conduct immigration operations at sensitive locations, such as public events, unless there are exigent circumstances.